Active birth workshop - Antenatal education

-Try our Active Birth Workshop Bundle for $468 (+GST)
+Try our Active Birth Workshop Bundle with 10% discount

 You can attend a weekly Active birth yoga class covering the eight Active Birth Skills (Relaxation, Affirmations, Optimally Positioning Baby, Visualisation, Breathing, Vocalisation & 1st/2nd Stage Birthing positions) that you practice with your partner in the Active Birth Workshop.
 The yoga classes give you more practice and in-depth study of the Active Birth Skills.

 For information about the difference between our Active Birth Workshop and other courses, see our Workshop comparison.

 To increase the potential of achieving an active birth it is recommended that the pregnant mother also attend as many of the Active Birth Yoga classes towards the end of her pregnancy to practise the birth skills presented in this workshop.